HyacinthBots/LilyBot/docs/commands.md

 * **Arguments**:
 	* `user` - The user to remove the reminder for - User
 	* `reminder-number` - The number of the reminder to remove.
-Use '/reminder mod-list' to get this - Long
+Use `/reminder mod-list` to get this. - Long

 ---
 ### Command name: `reminder mod-remove-all`
-**Description**: Remove all a specific type of reminder for a user, if you're a moderator
+**Description**: Remove all of a specific reminder type for a user, if you're a moderator

 **Required Member Permissions**: Moderate Members